lhd23/relativistic_streaming/README.md

 Halo-model one-halo contributions are supported via the `MA`, `MB`, `cA`, `cB` parameters (NFW halo masses and concentrations for each tracer population).
-Note: currently hardcoded for `z=0.341` (and WMAP7 cosmology) for speed.
+Note: input real-space correlation functions (see Appendix B in 2506.22431) are read from tables hardcoded using the RayGal simulation cosmology (`z=0.341`, WMAP7 cosmology).
-Code can be slow due to multipole's requiring triple integration.
+This is for reasons of speed.
+For different cosmologies and redshifts, new tables should be generated.

 ## Quick start